 MUS G570 Graduate Orchestral Conducting (3 cr.)
-P: Consent of instructor.
 Required for graduate students with an outside area or minor field in orchestral conducting.
 MUS G571 Master's Advanced Orchestral Conducting (3 cr.)
 P: Consent of instructor.
 Baton techniques and critical examination of scores; problems of rehearsal and interpretation.
 May be repeated for degree credit.